abap2UI5/docs/docs/get_started/about.md

 By using only released APIs, abap2UI5 ensures your app is "cloud-ready and upgrade-stable," aligning with clean core principles and guaranteeing compatibility with future upgrades.

 ##### ABAP Classic
 The abap2UI5 framework does not use any newer ABAP syntax features.
 This makes it also compatible for on-premise and R/3 NetWeaver systems, enabling development in classic ABAP (Tier 3) extensions.
-A downported version is also available for systems below ABAP 7.50.
+A downported version is available for systems below ABAP 7.50.

 ##### Architecture
 The abap2UI5 system footprint is kept minimal.
 The base version includes only essential classes and interfaces, and additional functionality can be incorporated by installing optional add-ons.